Skip to main content

 Kam has one core rule:

-That means the system should create useful decision objects before it creates nice language.
+That means the system should gather useful research context before it creates polished language.

 A line move is a fact.